linushak/devstarCode/README.md

 - Number of points for this mission: **500**

 ### Mission Instructions ###
-1. You should now have received information from the spy about the credentials to the Alien War Ship's MySQL database where the coordinates for the Core Reactor is kept.
+1. Check the spy for the credentials to the Alien War Ship's MySQL database where the coordinates for the Core Reactor is kept.
 Develop a MySQL query that queries the **SecretTable** to retrieve information about the Reactor Core coordinates!
 The Host IP address of the database is  **129.144.148.225**

 2. When you have the coordinates, hit the Reactor Core at the following URL:
 ```http://129.144.148.225:3000/reactorCore/x-coordinate_goes_here/y-coordinate_goes_here/Your_squad_color_goes_here(e.g yellow)/Your_microservice_name_goes_here(e.g YellowJava2Fighter)```.